Dr Eden Morales-Narváez: What to Expect - Publishing Your First Article

 I joined Professor Arben Merkoçi’s team (Catalan Institute of Nanoscience and Nanotechnology) in early 2011.
 In those times, our research team was very motivated by graphene: the wonder material.
 So, I performed some experiments with graphene oxide and discovered that we were able to quench the photoluminescence of quantum dots with an almost 100% efficiency.

-At the beginning, I did not feel convinced about this surprising results that I was getting (I believed that perhaps my results were wrong), but a chat with my mentor was really encouraging, and then my mind changed completely.
+At the beginning, I did not feel convinced about these surprising results that I was getting (I believed that perhaps my results were wrong), but a chat with my mentor was really encouraging, and then my mind changed completely.
 I remember that he said: Yes, Eden, people in science get surprising results, people do that!
 So, my mentor vitalized my self-confidence, and this was simply the starting point of my first research paper and somehow my scientific journey.
 Nowadays, I still publish papers taking advantage of the wonder material and its photoluminescence quenching capabilities.”

 What do you know now that you wish you knew when you were starting the process to publish your paper?